 What Steinbeck sought, French travel writer Sylvain Tesson achieved: complete solitude in the “wild” to explore his own mind and being.
 During his self-imposed isolation in Siberia, Tesson seeks solitude, gains it, and, in a moment of rage, loses it.

-We can relocate to the woods (Oliver, Dillard), the mountains (Cohen), Siberia (Tesson), or a cramped studio in Notting Hill (myself), but the intrusive world is beyond our control.
+We can relocate to the woods (Oliver, Dillard), the mountains (Cohen), Siberia (Tesson), or to a cramped studio in Notting Hill, but the intrusive world is beyond our control.

 What we can control, however, is how we regain focus once lost.
 Right?
-That perfect uninterruptability.
+That is perfect uninterruptability.